GT Advanced bankruptcy offers warning to Apple suppliers

 Both firms have used their windfall from Apple to expand their product lines and expand their customer base, he said.

-(Additional reporting by Edwin Chan in San Francisco, JR Wu in Taipei and Sophie Knight in Tokyo)
+(Additional reporting by Edwin Chan in San Francisco, JR Wu in Taipei and Sophie Knight in Tokyo; Editing by David Gregorio)